-From Queensland to Bangkok: Matthew Deane's Journey from Pop Star to Top of the Muay Thai World
+From Queensland to Bangkok: Aussie Matthew Deane's Journey from Pop Star to Muay Thai King

 Just planning to visit, Australian Matthew Deane came to Thailand fresh out of high school and never went back.

 An Aussie kid who grew up near the beach, Matthew Deane loves Muay Thai.
 He's built his career around it.
 But how did a kid from a small tourist town in Queensland become a household name in Thailand?
 His rise to the top is anything but ordinary.
 It's a combination of two key factors: passion and bloodline.

 Deane is half Thai.
 His mother met his father while at university in Australia and the rest is history.
 Since he was a kid, Deane had been coming to Thailand for summer holidays where he would train Muay Thai.
 He has a background in martial arts, having earned himself a black belt in Shoto-Kai Karate.

 His uncle, Ajarn Chai Sirisute, was the first person to take Muay Thai to the United States, way back in 1968.
 Having fought and trained extensively in Thailand, he took his knowledge abroad teaching groups as varied as the Hell's Angels, and government agencies.
 He also worked strength and conditioning with the Dallas Cowboys and founded the Thai Boxing Association, or TBA as it's known in the Muay Thai circuit.

 It was those annual visits with his uncle, where the knowledge of Muay Thai was passed, and the passion ignited.
 When Deane finished high school he came to Thailand to explore, but he never ended up going back to Australia.
 From there his life took a very interesting turn when he was scouted to be a model.